 That is not to say that there is no help available until the end of the claim.
 Rehabilitation will be put in place by your specialist solicitor and co-ordinated by a Case Manager appointed by your solicitor.
 Regular interim payments will also be obtained, either voluntarily paid or obtained through a Court Order in order to meet your needs as they arise and to facilitate the best rehabilitation possible.

-If you, or a member of your family, have been left with a brain injury following an accident or medical treatment, we can help you make a claim– call us now on 0800 6341 777 to discuss your case.
+If you, or a member of your family, have been left with a brain injury following an accident or medical treatment, our specialist and experienced brain injury solicitors can help you make a claim– call us now on 0800 6341 777 to discuss your case.

 For a discussion about your situation contact our team of experts today, or visit one of Bray & Bray’s three offices local offices in Market Harborough, Hinckley or Leicester.